-- Backup – Tweet Nest serves as a backup of your precious tweets on your own server.
+- Backup – it serves as a backup of your precious tweets on your own server.
 Tweets that might grow too old to be retrieved from Twitter.com will not fade out here, allowing you to go back in time as much as possible.

-- Media – Tweet Nest offers an easier way of viewing your tweets at a glance, as they include thumbnails of media like photos hosted on common providers, such as TwitPic.
-Additionally, for every month view you get an elegant yet simple bar chart of the amount of tweets, retweets and replies you’ve sent every day.
+- Media – it offers an easier way of viewing your tweets at a glance, as they include thumbnails of media like photos hosted on common providers, such as TwitPic.
+Additionally, for every month view, you get an elegant yet simple bar chart of the number of tweets, retweets, and replies you’ve sent every day.

-- Customize – Tweet Nest is something you host on your own server, so if you know your web development awesomesauce, you can make your tweet archive your own by easily changing color values in the config file, or even changing the behaviour of the whole thing by changing the stylesheet or some of the other code if you so wish.
+- Customize – it is something you host on your own server, so if you know your web development awesomesauce, you can make your tweet archive your own by easily changing color values in the config file, or even changing the behavior of the whole thing by changing the stylesheet or some of the other code if you so wish.

 - Tweet Nest is programmed in PHP